UniversityOfSaintThomas/Cascade_documentation/capricorn/README.md

 # Capricorn

-**The first thing to do before proceeding with anything is to make sure the **Publishing Destinations** have been disabled and removed.**
+The first thing to do before proceeding with anything is to make sure the **_Publishing Destinations and Transports_** have been disabled and removed.

 ## :dart: Remove Destinations and Transports